|

 on the medium waves for some years yet.

-As regards the Short Waves, it is here that the most interference
+As regards the Short Waves, it is here

-might be found, though not from the DRM digital stations but from something much
+from the DRM digital stations but from something much

-worse - use of the National Grid for carrying broadband internet.
-This is an incredibly
+worse - use of the National Grid for carrying broadband

-leaky and inefficient way to do the job.
+way to do the job.
 With broadband coverage now approaching

-saturation in the UK using more conventional means, here's hoping this horrible
+saturation in the UK using more conventional means,

-technique will never be used !
+here's hoping this horrible technique will never be

 The UK has pinned its digital hopes